cantaloupe-project/cantaloupe/README.md

 # Running

+From the command prompt, simply run:

 `$ java -Dcantaloupe.config=/path/to/cantaloupe.properties -jar Cantaloupe-x.x.x.jar`

 It is now ready for use at: `http://localhost:{http.port}/iiif`

 # Technical Overview

+Cantaloupe has a configurable processing pipeline based on resolvers, that locate source images; and processors, that transform them according to the parameters in an image request.

 ## Resolvers